 Statutory consultation on the draft Plan, SEA Environmental Report and the Habitats Directive Assessment (HDA) Report took place from 22 December 2008 to 22 June 2009.
 This was in accordance with consultation required under Article 14(2) of the Water Framework Directive (as transposed in Article 14 of the Water Policy Regulations (S.I.
 722 of 2003) (as amended)) and Article 13 (1 and 2) of the SEA Regulations (S.I.
 435 of 2004), with all three documents placed on public display in hard copy and online for review and comment.
 A notice was published in the Irish Independent on 22 December 2008 inviting written submissions in relation to the draft RBMP and POM, Environmental Report and HDA Report.
 A comprehensive programme of Public Information Days was also held during the consultation period.
-In Ireland, these were advertised through a notice in the Irish Independent and a national radio campaign.
-The date and location of each NBIRBD Information Day is listed in Table 4.2.
+The date and location of each SWRBD Information Day is listed in Table 4.2.
 Representatives from the both the Plan team and the SEA/HDA teams attended all of these events in order to answer questions on the draft Plan, SEA Environmental Report and the HDA Report as well as how the processes were integrated during the plan-making process.